tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/查询存储桶_intl_en.md

 >!
 >- Before you can access the bucket list with a sub-account, the sub-account must be authorized by the root account.
 For more information, see [Accessing Bucket List Using Sub-Account](https://intl.cloud.tencent.com/document/product/436/17061).
->- The `List Bucket` operation is not subject to bucket permission restrictions.
-Restricting a sub-account's query of specific buckets is not supported.
+>- As the `List Bucket` operation is not restricted by bucket permission, a sub-account cannot be restricted to querying just specified buckets.
 >

 ## Querying by Bucket Name or Tag